avabrooks/avarepository/goals.md

   * **Wednesday:**
      Start and finish nav bar with new design.
 See if sponser emailed back before finalizing nav bar and features.
   * **Thursday:**
      Finish logo and design/overall layouts for all templates.
-Start login/signup pages(may depend on what sarah is working on with databases before connecting completelty)
+Watch AP Video #1
   * **Friday:**
      Finish all tasks on [ticket](https://github.com/avabrooks/swagketo/issues/4)/catchup day to complete all goals for this week.
+Watch AP Video #2.
 Start profile pages, can create mockups with group/sponsor to ensure the design is user friendly and desirable.